rndlabs/cow-docs/docs/5_tutorials/submit-limit-orders-via-api/1_introduction.md

 2. Submitting on-chain orders without API interactions
 3. Other more automated trading strategies

-The general API documentation can be found here:[ https://api.cow.fi/docs](https://api.cow.fi/docs).
-We have also written a small[ trading bot script](https://github.com/gnosis/gp-v2-trading-bot).
+The general API documentation can be found here: [https://api.cow.fi/docs](https://api.cow.fi/docs).
+We have also written a small[trading bot script](https://github.com/gnosis/gp-v2-trading-bot).